zengyifei/twitter-scraper/README.md

 150 requests / 15 minutes

 `GetTweets` returns a channel with the specified number of user tweets.
 It’s using the `FetchTweets` method under the hood.
+Read how this method works in [Methods that returns channels](#methods-that-returns-channels).

 ```golang
 for tweet := range scraper.GetTweets(context.Background(), "taylorswift13", 50) {